Congregation Beth Israel (Meridian, Mississippi): 1968 Ku Klux Klan bombing

 On June 30, Tarrants returned to Meridian to bomb the home of Meyer Davidson, an outspoken leader of the Jewish community, on 29th Avenue.
-The FBI and police chief Roy Gunn convinced Raymond and Alton Wayne Roberts, local Klan members, to gather information about the Klan's operations.
+FBI chief special agent Roy K. Moore and Meridian police chief C. L. “Roy” Gunn (1904–1976) convinced Raymond and Alton Wayne Roberts, local Klan members, to gather information about the Klan's operations.
 Alton was free on bond after being convicted in connection with the murders of Chaney, Goodman, and Schwerner in 1964.
 Leaders of the Jewish communities in Jackson and in Meridian had raised money to pay the two informants, who tipped off the FBI about the attack before it happened.
-Fifteen police officers were hidden around Davidson's house shortly after midnight when a car stopped about 50 ft away from the house.
+Fifteen police officers, led by Meridian police officer Thomas E. Tucker, were hidden around Davidson's house shortly after midnight when a car stopped about 50 ft away from the house.
 Tarrants exited the vehicle with a box, later found to include 29 sticks of dynamite, and approached Davidson's carport.
 When police ordered him to stop, he dropped the box and fled to his vehicle.
 Officers then chased him for about 15 blocks before ramming the back of his vehicle, ending the chase.
-Tarrants opened fire on the policemen with a German-made 9mm submachine gun, striking officer J.M.
-Hatcher four times in the chest (though critically injured, the officer survived).
+Tarrants opened fire on the policemen with a German-made 9mm submachine gun, striking Meridian police officer Joseph Michael Hatcher four times in the chest (though critically injured, the officer survived).
 Tarrants fled through the neighborhood continuing to fire at the policemen.
-Robert Burton, a resident of the neighborhood, opened his door to see what was going on and was struck by stray bullets.
+U.S. Navy Machinist's Mate Second Class Robert E. Burton, a resident of the neighborhood, opened his door to see what was going on and was struck by stray bullets.
 Police eventually found Tarrants in a pool of his own blood in a local resident's backyard.
 Kathy Ainsworth, a 26-year-old fifth grade school teacher from Jackson who had helped with the bombing of Jackson's synagogue a few months earlier, was found dead in the car with a loaded pistol in her purse.
 The car's owner was identified to be Danny Joe Hawkins, who had helped bomb Beth Israel; he was arrested on robbery charges a few weeks later.
 Tarrants survived his wounds and was sentenced to a thirty-year term in Parchman prison.
 He was paroled eight years into his term to enter the University of Mississippi after a religious conversion, and in 1992 he was training missionaries in North Carolina.